 This colorful dessert is an iconic treat on Tokyo streets, especially in the buzzling Harajuku district.
 You can buy this treat at the food trucks on Harajuku street or in Japanese Yatai.
 Some malls in Japan also offer this popular street food snack.

 Similar to the curry in Kare Pan, this Japanese “Kare” is a little milder than typical Indian curry.
-This cozy Japanese dish is not only filling, but it is also nutritious and delicious.
+This signature recipe in every Japanese meal is not only filling but also nutritious and delicious.

-Japanese curry contains a wide range of vegetables and meats in addition to the sweet and savory sauce.
+Japanese curry contains a wide range of vegetables, meats, and sweet and savory sauces.
 Onions, carrots, and potatoes are the most common veggies, while pork, beef, and chicken are the most popular meats.

-Curry has its origins in Indian cuisine and was brought to Japan by the British from India.
-In the late 1960s, Kare Raisu grew popular and was sold in nearly every store and restaurant.
+Curry originated in Indian cuisine and was brought to Japan by the British from India.
+In the late 1960s, Kare Raisu grew popular and was available in nearly every store and restaurant.
 The curry has been changed to suit Japanese tastes since its inception.

 30. Senbei – Rice Crackers

-Senbei is a hugely popular rice-based snack that comes in various flavors, usually savory but sometimes sweet.
+Senbei is a hugely popular rice-based snack with various flavors, usually savory but sometimes sweet.
 There are several regional varieties, and the ones sold by street food sellers in Yatai are generally grilled over a charcoal barbecue.

 The rice crackers in Yatai are usually sprayed with a glaze consisting of mirin and soy sauce.
 The locals will also pair them with nori, red chili pepper, and black sesame.